marziq/OSProject/README.md

 4. Node.js Application Configuration:

-Ensure that your Node.js application (index.js) has the correct MySQL connection settings.
+Ensure that Node.js application (index.js) has the correct MySQL connection settings.
 Double-check the following in index.js:

 Hostname should be mysql-container.
-Username (myuser) and password (mypassword) should match the credentials set up in your MySQL container.
+Username (myuser) and password (mypassword) should match the credentials set up in MySQL container.
-Database name (mydatabase) should match the name of your MySQL database.
+Database name (mydatabase) should match the name of MySQL database.
-Here’s an example of how your MySQL connection setup in index.js should look:
+Here is example of how MySQL connection setup in index.js should look:

 ```bash
 javascript